n2b12/balatro-mobile-maker/README.md

 Mods are not _officially_ supported, [but they will probably work if you transfer your saves from a modded system](https://github.com/blake502/balatro-mobile-maker/issues/11).

 Keep in mind that Balatro Mobile Maker is still in beta!
-Please report any bugs you encouter in the [issues section](https://github.com/blake502/balatro-mobile-maker/issues).
+Please report any bugs you encounter in the [issues section](https://github.com/blake502/balatro-mobile-maker/issues).
 If you encounter bugs with the latest release, try the previous release.

 ## Quick Start Guide
 Please review the **Notes** section before you begin.